immutable/contracts/audits/random/202403-threat-model-random.md

-## TODO Accounts with DEFAULT_ADMIN, PAUSE, UNPAUSE, and RATE roles
+## Admin Roles
 Accounts with administrative privileges could be used by attackers to facilitate attacks.
-For example, an attacker could maliciously pause the bridge thus disrupting the bridge.
-Alternatively, used in conjunction with other attacks, the attacker could post malicious exits, which might enter the withdrawal queue, and then disable the withdrawal queue.
-Exploiting this attack surface requires compromising the administrative accounts with certain administrative roles.

-## TODO: RootERC20PredicateFlowRate, ExitHelper, CheckpointManager, CustomSupernetsManager Contract Upgrade
+This section analyses what each role can do.

+### Accounts with RANDOM_ADMIN Role on RandomSeedProvider Contract

+Accounts with RANDOM_ADMIN role could change the off-chain source to a deterministic sequence that they controlled.
+They could set the delay to 30 seconds, making games less responsive.
+They could add games to the list of off-chain random consumers, providing game studios with free access to a feature which might otherwise be charged for.
+They could remove games from the list of off-chain random consumers, depriving game studios of higher quality random numbers.
+They could add all games to be off-chain consumers and change the off-chain source to a deterministic sequence that they controlled.
+Exploiting this attack surface requires compromising the administrative accounts with the RANDOM_ADMIN roles.

+### Accounts with UPGRADE_ADMIN Role on RandomSeedProvider Contract

-This RootERC20PredicateFlowRate, ExitHelper, CheckpointManager, CustomSupernetsManager, StakeManager, and StateSender contracts are each deployed with a [TransparentUpgradeProxy](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/17c1a3a4584e2cbbca4131f2f1d16168c92f2310/contracts/proxy/transparent/TransparentUpgradeableProxy.sol) and a [Proxy Admin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/17c1a3a4584e2cbbca4131f2f1d16168c92f2310/contracts/proxy/transparent/ProxyAdmin.sol) contract.
-An account, that can be thought of as the Proxy Administrator, deploys the `TransparentUpgradeProxy` contract and the `ProxyAdmin` contract.
-This Proxy Administrator can at some later point call the [upgradeAndCall](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/17c1a3a4584e2cbbca4131f2f1d16168c92f2310/contracts/proxy/transparent/ProxyAdmin.sol#L74) function to upgrade the implementation of the contract.
-The `TransparentUpgradeProxy` contract executes code in the contracts via `delegateCall`, thus executing the code in logic contract in the context of the `TransparentUpgradeProxy` contract.
-For example, the Proxy Administrator could use the ability to update the implementation of `RootERC20PredicateFlowRate` to deploy a malicious version of the contract.Exploiting this attack surface requires compromising the administrative account responsible for upgrading the contracts.
+This RandomSeedProvider contract is deployed with an [ERC1967Proxy](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v4.9/contracts/proxy/ERC1967/ERC1967Proxy.sol) contract.
+An account with UPGRADE role on the RandomSeedProvider can successfully call [upgradeTo](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v4.9/contracts/proxy/utils/UUPSUpgradeable.sol#L68) or [upgradeToAndCall](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v4.9/contracts/proxy/utils/UUPSUpgradeable.sol#L83) to change the contract that the ERC1967 Proxy uses for business logic code (that is, which contract it delegate calls to).
+For example, the account with UPGRADE role could use the ability to update the implementation of `RandomSeedProvider` to deploy a malicious version of the contract.
+Exploiting this attack surface requires compromising the administrative account responsible for upgrading the contracts.

+### Accounts with DEFAULT_ADMIN Role on RandomSeedProvider Contract

+An account with DEFAULT_ADMIN role on the RandomSeedProvider contract could create other administrators for any role.
+This could result in the administrative attacks described above.
+Exploiting this attack surface requires compromising an account with DEFAULT_ADMIN role.

+### Accounts with CONTROL_ADMIN Role on SourceAdaptorBase Contract

+Accounts with CONTROL_ADMIN role

+TODO
+could change the off-chain source to a deterministic sequence that they controlled.
+They could set the delay to 30 seconds, making games less responsive.
+They could add games to the list of off-chain random consumers, providing game studios with free access to a feature which might otherwise be charged for.
+They could remove games from the list of off-chain random consumers, depriving game studios of higher quality random numbers.
+They could add all games to be off-chain consumers and change the off-chain source to a deterministic sequence that they controlled.
+Exploiting this attack surface requires compromising the administrative accounts with the RANDOM_ADMIN roles.

-## RandomSeedProvider Contract Storage Slots: Upgrade
+## Upgrade and Storage Slots

 An attack vector on future versions of this contract could be misaligned storage slots between a version and the subsequent version.
 That is, a new storage variable could be added without adjusting the storage gap variable for the file the variable is added to, thus moving the storage locations used by the new version of code relative to the old version of code.
-To monitor this attack surface, the storage slot utilisation or this initial version is shown in the table below.
+To monitor this attack surface, the storage slot utilisation or this initial version for each contract is shown in the sections below.
+Note that `ChainlinkSourceAdaptor.sol` and `SupraSourceAdaptor.sol` aren't included in this section as they are not upgradeable, and hence not subject to an upgrade attack.

+### RandomSeedProvider Contract Storage Slots
 The table was constructed by using the command described below, and analysing the source code.

 ```
 forge inspect RandomSeedProvider --pretty storage